-- Election of the three director nominees named in the Proxy Statement to serve until the 2026 annual meeting of stockholders; - Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ended January 6, 2024; - Approval of an amendment to the Company's Amended and Restated Certificate of Incorporation to limit the liability of officers of the Company; and - Transacting such other business as may properly come before the meeting or any adjournment thereof
+- 1. Election of the two director nominees named in the Proxy Statement to serve until the 2027 annual meeting of stockholders; - 2.
+Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ended January 4, 2025; and - 3.
+Transacting such other business as may properly come before the meeting or any adjournment thereof.

-A Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy materials, including this Proxy Statement and our 2022 Annual Report on Form 10-K, is being mailed to stockholders on or about April 21, 2023.
+A Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy materials, including this Proxy Statement and our 2023 Annual Report on Form 10-K, is being mailed to stockholders on or about April 19, 2024.
 The Notice also provides instructions on how to vote over the Internet, by phone or by mail.
 If you receive a Notice by mail, you will not receive printed and mailed proxy materials unless you specifically request them.